vlahm/Chime/Chime/README.md

 1. Navigate to [https://github.com/vlahm/linux_utils/tree/master/Chime/dist](https://github.com/vlahm/linux_utils/tree/master/Chime/dist)
 2. Right-click `chime-1.0.0.tar.gz` and save link to desired location.
 3. Navigate to the folder where you saved the tarball, then execute:

   ```
   tar -xzvf chime-1.0.0.tar.gz
   pip install chime-1.0.0/
   ```
   (The slash is important in the above command.)

 ---
-### **3. How to use**
+### **3. Usage**
-Chime takes two arguments, a duration and an error message.
+Chime takes two arguments: a duration and an error message.
 The duration is specified as a single string containing a number followed by ‘h’, ‘m’, or ‘s’, for ‘hours’, ‘minutes’, or ‘seconds’.
 You can also combine units, as in '1h20m3s'.
-The error message is a separate string, which will be returned when the time is up.
+The error message is a separate string, which is returned when the time is up.

 #### 1. Basic (using `python` command from shell)
 `python path/to/chime.py <duration> <reminder message>`